love-your-parens/doom-nano-themes/README.md

 Theme](https://github.com/rougier/nano-theme) using Doom themes framework.
 Hence, it can work properly when using Doom Emacs.

 This is a personal fork that deviates in meaningful (breaking) ways from the upstream, but continues its goal of implementing the principles of the original _N Λ N O Theme_.

 ## Installation

 First, copy the files to `~/.doom.d/themes/` or `~/.config/doom/themes/` depending on your local setup.

-If you are using Doom Emacs, add to your `config.el`:
+If you are using Doom Emacs, add the following to your `config.el`:

 ```emacs-lisp
 (setq doom-theme 'doom-nano-light))